MCFrank16/suura-backend/README.md

 yarn start:dev
 ```
 - ### testing
-It is recommended to use `Local MongoDB URL` for speed sake during test
+It is recommended to use `Local MongoDB` for speed sake during test,

-**if your MongoDB is running locally**, first start your local db by following instructions mentioned in `Database Setup`*
+**first start your local mongodb**,  `yarn start:db`

-to run test simply do:
+and then, to run test simply do:
 ```
 yarn test
 npm test